Actyx/Actyx/web/developer.actyx.com/docs/os/api/event-service-v2.md

 3. `stream-ordered`: ascending order according to events' lamport timestamp per stream, with no inter-stream ordering guarantees

 :::info Event order criteria
-Please note that for identical lamport values the stream ID is taken into acoount as a secondary sort criterion for event ordering.
+Please note that for identical Lamport timestamps the stream ID is taken into account as a secondary sort criterion for event ordering.
 :::

 TODO: